- Gabapentin is one of the most commonly prescribed drugs in the U.S.

 It is important that you remain proactive after you complete your rehab program.
 Participate in aftercare programs offered by your rehab facility.
 In addition to the expected components of aftercare (therapy sessions, relapse prevention), many programs provide fun and educational opportunities and social events that can help you find healthy new activities and hobbies.

 Many people who develop gabapentin dependence are ashamed and embarrassed that they were unable to manage the disorder on their own.
 Participating in a rehab program shows you that you are not alone in your quest for recovery, and that can be very comforting for some people.

-In addition, behavioral therapies like motivational interviewing can allow you to evaluate why you found gabapentin use to be necessary and identify goals for your future with the support and assistance of experts who offer guidance.
-If you received a dual diagnosis, a quality rehab center will develop a plan that addresses each disorder individually.
+In addition, behavioral therapies like motivational interviewing can allow you to evaluate why you found gabapentin misuse necessary and identify goals for your future with the support of experts.
+If you received a dual diagnosis, a quality rehab center would develop a plan that addresses each disorder individually.
 These plans aim to give you a strong foundation for continued success in recovery.

 Gabapentin misuse or abuse can be challenging to overcome.
 The Recovery Village Columbus offers comprehensive rehab programs that are tailored to suit each client’s needs and get you on the road to recovery.
 Call us today to seek the help you or your loved one deserves.

-- Mason, Barbara J; Quello, Susan; Shadan, Farhad.
+Mason, Barbara J.; Quello, Susan; Shadan, Farhad.
 “Gabapentin for the treatment of alcohol use disorder.”
 Expert Opinion on Investigational Drugs, January 2019.
-Accessed August 29, 2019.
+Accessed January 30, 2022.

 Vestal, Christine.
 “Abuse of Opioid Alternative Gabapentin Is on the Rise.”
 Pew Trusts: Stateline Article, May 10, 2018.
 Accessed January 30, 2022.